 Steel is a metal that is famous for its superior strength.

 Door and board lifters that are made out of steel should be quite strong, but their material composition might make them difficult to carry because of their weight.

 Steel is also likely to rust if it is exposed to moisture, but the risk is lessened if it is painted or otherwise coated.

 Steel is often pricier than other materials, such as plastic, but its high-quality, long-lasting properties usually make it worth the price to contractors.

 That said, it is usually cheaper than using high-grade aluminum to make them.

 Aluminum is also a strong metal, though it doesn’t have the same level of strength that steel is known for.

 It is also much lighter than steel.
 As stated above, quality aluminum is usually more expensive than steel.

-The final common material used to make the heavy door lifters are plastic.
+The final common material used to make heavy door lifters is plastic.
 Plastic is usually the weakest, cheapest, and lightest material used to make them.